This article was first published July 8, 2021, at sportingclassicsdaily.com and later in Volume 1, Issue 2 of Turkey

 After poring over a topographic map all winter, I finally drew my X on an out-of-the-way piece of public land.
 It was going to be a heckuva hike in, but I didn’t have much choice.
 The turkey numbers on the private land I had permission to hunt had been declining for years so I was having to get creative.
 Opening afternoon of the spring season found me standing in the spot I’d marked wondering what in the world I was going to do next; the terrain was much too thick for turkey.
 And because it was so late in the day, I didn’t have time to scout out a secondary location.
 So I took a seat at the base of a white oak, wiped the sweat from my forehead, and closed my eyes.

 The coo of a collared dove startled me awake.
 I opened my eyes to see not a dove, but a mockingbird on a limb above me.
 He was brown and beige and big as a buzzard, and the minute we made eye contact, he cackled like a pheasant and then whistled like a quail.
 This bird had some vocabulary.
 I was particularly thrilled to hear his quail whistle because mockingbirds only imitate what they hear, and the quail numbers in these parts had dipped even lower than the turkey numbers.
 But this bird had heard a bobwhite somewhere.

 I was less than thrilled when the mockingbird started blowing like a cantankerous, old doe.
 There’s not a sound I hate to hear more than the blowing of a doe, and it went on for what felt like half an hour.
 I swear I even saw that mockingbird stomp his foot once.
 When he followed his doe blowing with a mature buck’s snort wheeze, though, I knew where I’d be sitting come fall.
 The spot might have been too thick for turkey but it was ideal whitetail habitat.
-I stood up to look at the limbs I’d have to trim for a clear shooting lane and wound up spooking off the mockingbird.
+I stood up to look at the limbs I’d have to trim to clear a shooting lane and wound up spooking off the mockingbird.